Wee: what you need to know

 - will be quite soft and maybe even runny, a bit like mustard, often a yellow-orange colour, but sometimes green

-- can smell quite sweet, and the smell can be affected by what you eat.
+- can smell quite sweet, and the smell can be affected by what mum is eating.

-- is generally firmer but can vary a lot in colour and softness or hardness
+- is generally firmer but can vary a lot in colour and consistency

 - can be grey-yellow (or even grey-blue), or some shades of brown.